yannhn/yannhn/README.md

 Hi 👋 My name is Yannik
 =======================

-## About me

-I am a Web Developer with multiple years of experience in Design, Filmmaking and Marketing.
-Self-starter with strong communication skills and fast approach to problem solving.
-I am curious to learn new technologies and expand my knowledge.
-At the moment I am working further into the topics backend and databases.
-The use of technology for positive change drives me and I am open for collaborating on exciting open source projects.

 ## Technologies
 <p align="left">
   <a href="https://www.w3.org/html/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/> </a>